-Justin manages the Aerosol Research group in Observation Based Research (OBR).
+Justin manages the Aerosol Studies in Observation Based Research (OBR).
 The group conducts innovative research using measurements from a range of specialist aerosol instruments in order to develop understanding of atmospheric aerosol processes and test and improve their representation in Met Office models.

 Currently, Justin is leading a project to develop a new instrument for measurement of aerosol optical properties from the FAAM BAe-146 research aircraft.
 The instrument will use two state-of-the-art spectroscopic techniques to quantify multi-wavelength aerosol absorption and extinction.
 A key focus will be to provide the high quality measurements needed to evaluate the representation of absorbing aerosol in state-of-the-art models used for climate prediction.

 Justin is also involved in the planning of upcoming field projects including deployment to India in 2016 as part of the joint NERC-MoES project, SWAAMI.
 This project will characterize aerosol properties in the Indo-Gangetic Plain and northern Bay of Bengal in order to evaluate aerosol impacts on the Indian monsoon.